 You can also speed up your site by running a second cloud server parallel to your main server.
 The addition of a parallel server is similar to a strategy called parallel processing, and it can help incredibly with delivering visual content to your users at a fast pace.
 While parallel processing breaks complex sets of data into parts that it then processes at the same time, a parallel server can specifically be used for videos and images so that your main server is not strained with that content.

 Images, especially if you have more than one per page, can be a major factor affecting your site’s speed.
 Fortunately, there are a couple of simple ways to optimize them so that they load more quickly:

 - You want them all to be in one of three formats – GIF (for small, basic images with a maximum of 256 colors), PNG (for uncomplicated images that contain over 256 hues), or JPEG (for complicated, professional-quality images).

-- Make your images smaller using Microsoft Paint or Microsoft Office Picture Manager, rather than adjusting size within WordPress.
-If you adjust once the image is already loaded into your CMS (content management system), the server will load the image at full-size before loading it at the reduced size, actually slowing down your site.
+- Use Microsoft Paint or Microsoft Office Picture Manager to make your images smaller, rather than adjusting size within WordPress.
+If you adjust once the image is already loaded into your CMS (content management system), the server will load the image at full size before loading it at the reduced size, actually slowing down your site.